 How Geneos Wealth Management invests your money

 Geneos Wealth Management uses several different investment strategies, including short-term and long-term purchases, trading, short sales, margin transactions, option writing, market timing and strategic asset allocation.
-Geneos Wealth Management may refer clients to third-party managers who have different investment philosophies.
+Geneos Wealth Management also may refer clients to third-party managers who have different investment philosophies.